PSP-1 - Capability Model and Grammar

 - Program use

-- in_actionset(action, Actions#CID) evaluates to true if and only if action ActionSet(CID).
+- inActionSet(action, Actions#CID) evaluates to true if and only if action ActionSet(CID).

 - Attenuation